What is a cross infection?

 - dirty bedding

-part of the body can spread to another.
-An example is a respiratory infection
+An infection in one part of the body can spread to another, like a respiratory

 - physical exams